knonsense/Documentation/SystemSelection.md

 ### **How does it fit into your scenario’s requirements?**

+Creates a centralized Repository for Data access & storage.
 ### **What problem or pain point does it solve?**

 ### **Minimum Viable Product (MVP) definition.**